 When considering the support and stability provided by the Quest 4D, it is quite light for what it delivers.

-While it's true that many boot-wearing fastpackers on the Appalachian and Pacific Crest Trails prefer featherweight models like the Hoka One One Speedgoat Mid, the average backpacker isn't looking at covering 3,000 miles in four or five months.
+While it's true that many boot-wearing fastpackers on the Appalachian and Pacific Crest Trails prefer featherweight models, the average backpacker isn't looking at covering 3,000 miles in four or five months.
 Most rough terrain backpackers will benefit enough from the added ankle stability and forefoot support provided by the Quest that it's worth a bit of extra weight.

 Lace up these boots, and you're free to wander just about anywhere you wish to roam.
 Like through canyons and past waterfalls and over boulders and stuff.

-This model has the second highest flood heights of all the hiking boots we tested, measuring 4.5 inches.
-This measurement is more than an inch lower than the Asolo, though the Salomon model has a much more comfortable ankle as a result.
+This model has a flood height measuring 4.5 inches.
+This measurement is inches lower than the highest boot we tested, though the Salomon model has a much more comfortable ankle as a result.
 It also beads water off, straight out of the box.
-Salomon uses the industry standard GORE-TEX Performance Comfort Footwear membrane in this liner.
+Salomon uses the industry-standard GORE-TEX Performance Comfort Footwear membrane in this liner.
 However, the upper's ability to bead water breaks down quickly though and regular applications of a waterproofing treatment will keep the upper from soaking up water.

-The Quest 4D 3 tied with the Asolo Power Matic and Scarpa Zodiac for the best score in this metric.
+The Quest 4D 3 was among the best scorers in this metric.
 The only drawback we found was that when we ultimately soaked this boot inside and out, it took approximately 27 hours to dry out in indirect sunlight, where the other two competitors above dried much faster.

 Is this really the trail?
 The high collar and Gore-Tex membrane keep water out in wet or muddy conditions.

 We awarded this piece an eight for durability.
 Salomon uses a combination of nubuck leather and nylon mesh on the upper, and there are a lot of seams.
-These seams in the forefoot are weak points for wear as we saw happen in the La Sportiva TRK GTX, and eventually, the waterproof liner could become compromised.
+These seams in the forefoot are weak points for wear as we saw happen in other models, and eventually, the waterproof liner could become compromised.
 That said, we were satisfied with its durability.

-After three months of use, these boots still looked and performed like new, except becoming even more comfortable after being broken-in.
-This is another product that will benefit from a liberal application of Seam Grip if you plan to beat them up off trail.
-The highest scorers in this category were the Power Matic and the Zodiac.
+After three months of use, these boots still looked and performed like new, except becoming even more comfortable after being broken in.
+This is another product that will benefit from a liberal application of Seam Grip if you plan to beat them up off the trail.

 Grit and gravel are no match for the durable outsole of the Quest, and we found the upper to resist wear and tear during our treks as well.